Environment Baselining Pilot

 • The industry’s progress towards net zero

-We will therefore look for farms to cover:
+We therefore looked for farms to cover:

 • A range of sectors across Great Britain, weighted to provide an appropriate spread of sectors in each country and region